Things to Do in Kampala in December

 Kampala City Walking Tours

-Bwindi Gorilla Trekking Extensions
+Bwindi or Mgahinga Gorilla Trekking Extensions

 December Events & Festivals